 - Raise the Patient voices and represent the interest of children with cancer, parents, survivors and families to all stakeholders.

 Survivorship means looking to the future and addressing the long-term concerns of children with cancer and their families.
-To do this, we focus on four key areas:

 Livelihood